danielpancake/haskell-outrun/README.md

 Do not edit `haskell-outrun.cabal` by hand as it is being generated automatically from `package.yaml`

+# How to run
+Run `stack run` in the console.
+After resolving dependencies, executable should run.

 ## Troubleshooting
 | Problem | Solution |
 | - | - |